Coral Island (video game)

 Coral Island is a 2023 farming simulation game developed by Stairway Games and published by Humble Games.
-Set on a tropical island, the game features mechanics similar to other farming simulators, such as Stardew Valley.
-It was a major success on Kickstarter, reaching its initial funding goal within 36 hours.
-Coral Island entered early access for PC in October 2022, and was fully released on November 14, 2023, alongside its console versions.
-Cooperative multiplayer was added to the game on August 14, 2025.
+Coral Island entered early access for PC in October 2022, and was fully released for PC and game consoles on November 14, 2023.

 Gameplay

-The player controls a customizable protagonist who’s been disenchanted with city life and moves to a small farming community on a tropical island.
-Upon arrival, the player is given an overrun farm and is tasked with restoring it and planting crops.
-Harvested crops can be sold for profit, with opportunities to increase income through various methods.
+The player controls a customizable protagonist who moves to a small community on a tropical island.
+Upon arrival, the protagonist is given an overrun farm and is tasked with restoring it and planting crops.
+Additional game mechanics include fishing, catching bugs, fighting monsters, exploring mines, and diving underwater to clean an oil spill.

-In Coral Island, players can engage in a wide range of farming activities, including animal husbandry, adopting pets, fishing, crafting, cooking, combat with monsters, exploring caves and mines for rare resources.
 Players can also interact and form relationships with the town’s non-player characters (NPCs).
 As players' relationships with characters develop, they can unlock additional dialogue and storylines.
 Marriage is available, including options for same-sex partnerships, and players have the opportunity to conceive a child with their chosen partner.

 The game includes an offering system tied to four altars located throughout the island.
-Each altar requiring six offerings based on crops, animal products, foraged items, mineable resources, and insects and fish.
+Each altar requires six offerings based on crops, animal products, foraged items, mineable resources, and insects and fish.
 The offerings can be submitted in any order, and players can receive a reward upon completing the entire bundle.

-Additionally, Coral Island features activities unique to the ocean setting, such as diving and the cleaning up of an oil spill.
-Each in-game day is tracked, by a time and energy system that determines how many activities the player can perform.
+Each in-game day is tracked by a time and energy system that determines how many activities the player can perform.
 Events such as town festivals and character birthdays occur on specific days throughout the calendar.
-The player has an Energy bar and a Health bar, the former is depleted by performing actions with your tools, while the latter is used when mining and in combat with monsters.
-Energy can be increased by consuming food, and certain dishes, whether bought or cooked.
-And some certain dishes can grant benefit certain activity buffs and situations.
+The player has an Energy bar and a Health bar, the former is depleted by performing actions with tools, while the latter is used when mining and in combat with monsters.

-Coral Island features a simplified calendar with four 28-day months, each representing a season.
-This system affects which crops can be grown and which activities are most effective.
-As players progress, they can restore a greenhouse and unlock a tropical island, allowing them to grow any crop year-round, regardless of the season.